Validating via an SQL Procedure

 - Click "Admin Menu" -> "Custom Code" -> "External Objects" -> "Create New Object"

 - Specify VALIDDATES for your Object Name & Program Name.
 Specify MRCWORKLIB for your Program library.
 Specify a meaningful object description.
 Select the "SQL" radio button for Object Type.
 Click "Accept".

-- Next, click on the "View Parms" button for the external object you just created.
-Click "Create New Parameter".
+- Next, click on the "Parameters" icon for the external object you just created.
+Click "Create Parameter".

 - Validity external objects require that the error message field is the first parameter used.
 It also requires that the description contains the text *VALID, the error message to be 99 alpha, and that the field is not required.
 By making this field non-required, we are allowing m-Power to pass this field a blank entry, and allowing it to receive the appropriate text from the SQL program.
 Once this has been completed, press "Accept".